Fast and Robust Flocking of Protesters on Street Networks: Exploration of tactics

 \subsection{Best tactics}

 \definecolor{DarkGreen}{RGB}{1,120,20}

 We now focus on the two main tactics that achieve flocking: the Alignment strict tactic and the best tactic (the one that corresponds to the rightmost dot on Figure~\ref{fig:scatter}).
-Figure~\ref{fig:evoltime} displays their scores over time in {green} and { purple} colors, respectively.
+Figure~\ref{fig:evoltime} (left and center) displays their scores over time in green and purple colors, respectively.

-The plots show that the mobility score of both tactics first rapidly grow, and that this growth significantly decreases over time.
-Even if these tactics are not as good as the Propulsion strict tactic regarding mobility, they have comparable performances for this metric.
+The plots show that the coverage score of both tactics first rapidly grow, and that this growth significantly decreases over time.
+Even if these tactics are not as good as the Propulsion strict tactic regarding coverage, they have comparable performances for this metric.

-Notice that the Propulsion strict tactic has very low gathering scores (Figure~\ref{fig:evoltime}, left), which makes it an irrelevant tactic despite its mobility score.
+The Propulsion strict tactic has very low gathering scores (Figure~\ref{fig:evoltime}, left), which makes it an irrelevant tactic despite its coverage score.
 Instead, both the Alignment strict tactic and the best static quickly reach excellent gathering scores.
 The best tactic significantly outperforms the Alignment strict tactic and has a linear gathering score plot in log-log scale.
 This means that its evolution has a polynomial growth (of exponent below $1$), indicating a fast growth, but also that the evolution of group size tends to flatten over time.
 This is due to groups reaching a state where all clusters of groups are in distant regions of the network.
 Then, it takes longer for groups to meet other groups, merge, and grow in size.

-Finally, Figure~\ref{fig:sprawl} displays the sprawling score for all considered tactics.
+Finally, Figure~\ref{fig:evoltime} (right) displays the sprawling score for all considered tactics.
 We observe that the best tactic produces a greater sprawling score than Alignment.
 The sprawling, for those two tactics, is due to groups following each others when they detect another group on a neighbor node, without necessarily merging with it.

 With the Alignment strict tactic, the sprawling of groups first very quickly increases, then decreases and stabilizes.
 This is because this tactic forms groups immediately at the beginning, mostly as lines of walkers following each others.
 The sprawling reduces as groups reach intersections and split, until the aggregation and splitting dynamics reach an equilibrium.